95 facts about Marvel comics legend Stan Lee

 Nov.
 12, 2018, the day legendary comic book writer and publisher Stan Lee died, was a sad day for superhero fans everywhere.
 The former editor-in-chief of Marvel Comics leaves behind a legacy of iconic characters including Spider-Man, Iron Man, Hulk, the Fantastic Four, the X-Men and Black Panther.

+On Dec.
+28, 2018 the late comic-creator would have turned 96.
 To commemorate his death at the age of 95, here are 95 facts you may not know about Stan Lee.

 1. Stan Lee was born Stanley Martin Lieber on Dec.
 28, 1922 in New York City.